bcgit/bc-lts-java/README.md

 transformations and entropy generation.

 At present, we only provide support for Intel CPUs with AES in CBC, CFB, ECB and GCM modes along with entropy generation with NRBG (RDSEED) or DRBG (RDRAND) depending on CPU features.

 The intel feature set is divided into three CPU families:
 SSE - Original AES-NI, SSE2 machines.
 AVX - Machines with AES-NI, AVX support.
 VAES - Machines that support VAES, (256 bit) AES instructions.

-At present only 64 bit Linux (GCC) and OSX are supported.
+At present only 64 bit Linux (GCC).

 # Using the provider with native support

 There are some differences when using the provider with native support.

 You will need to create a directory for the provider to install the native libraries.
-The directory name needs to include the string "bc-libs" as it used by the jar on startup to work out where to install the native libraries.
+The directory name needs to include the string "bc-jni-libs" as it used by the jar on startup to work out where to install the native libraries.

-The following example is for Linux, for OSX swap LD_LIBRARY_PATH with DYLIB_LIBRARY_PATH in all cases.
+The following example is for Linux.

 ```
 # Create a directory for the provider to install the native libraries in